jbsneto-ppgsc-ufrn/transmut-spark/README.md

 To use TRANSMUT-Spark, enter `transmut` in the sbt console or `sbt transmut` in the terminal inside the folder of the project with the programs to be mutated.
 It triggers the execution of TRANSMUT-Spark that will look for the `transmut.conf` configuration file in the root of the project and run the entire process.

 Additionally, there is also the `transmutAlive` command that can be executed after a first execution of `transmut`.
-The `transmutAlive` considers the results of the last execution of TRANSMUT-Spark to execute only the surviving mutants of the last execution again.
-This command is useful to analyze only the surviving mutants without having to run all the generated mutants.
-To run `transmutAlive`, the options `sources`, `programs` and `mutation-operators` in the configurations must be the same as in the configurations of the last run.
+The `transmutAlive` considers the results of the last execution of TRANSMUT-Spark to execute only the lived mutants of the last execution again.
+This command is useful to analyze only the lived mutants without having to run all the generated mutants.
+To run `transmutAlive`, the options `sources`, `programs`, `mutation-operators`, `enable-reduction` and `reduction-rules` in the configurations must be the same as in the configurations of the last run.
+In addition, the `transmutAlive` command can also be used to force the execution of mutants that have been removed by the reduction module.
+For this, a list of mutants to force execution must be added (`force-execution`).
+Thus, the `transmutAlive` command will only execute if there are lived mutants from the last execution or if there are removed mutants to force execution, otherwise the command will not execute.

 ### Outputs